What is a workspace?

 Cost considerations

-Consider the following cost implications when using the Wherobots VS Code extension:- Workspaces and kernels: Running workspaces consume Spatial Units (SUs) for the duration they are active.
-Stop workspaces when not in use.
+Consider the following cost implications when using the Wherobots VS Code Extension:- Workspaces and kernels: Each running workspace has a runtime provisioned in Wherobots Cloud that consumes Spatial Units (SUs) for as long as it is active.
+Stop workspaces when not in use to halt billing.
+Community Edition is limited to the Tiny and Micro runtimes.

-- Job runs: Billed based on runtime size and duration.
+- Job runs (Professional and Enterprise only): Billed based on runtime size and duration.
 See Runtimes for pricing details.

-- MCP server queries: SQL Sessions started by MCP queries run on a Tiny runtime and terminate after 5 minutes of inactivity.
+- MCP server queries (Professional and Enterprise only): SQL Sessions started by MCP queries run on a Tiny runtime and terminate after 5 minutes of inactivity.
 See MCP Usage Considerations.

 - Copilot usage: AI interactions count toward your GitHub Copilot usage limits.
 See Copilot Requests in the GitHub Documentation.